ewephoric/ewe-topia/README.md

   <img src="https://raw.githubusercontent.com/ewephoric/ewe-topia/refs/heads/main/output.webp" width="400" alt="demo">
 </p>

-**Ewetopia** is the product of perfectionism, which I <span style="color: red  ;">hate </span>.
+**Ewetopia** is the product of perfectionism, which I <span style="color: red;">hate</span>.
 It turns iterative development into reiterative development.
 So, I guess this is the legacy I've chosen for myself, huh?
 At least it's *ewe-nique*.

 We will be building the most jiggle physics known to man.